Genus $2$ pencils on surfaces with $p_g=K^2=1$, envelopes, and conics tangent to plane cubic curves: Explicit equations of special everywhere tangent pencils of conics starting from a line and three points on it: the pencil determines the cubic curve .

 By adjunction, if $F$ has bidegree $(m,d)$, then the canonical divisor $K_\sF = \hol_\sF(m-2, d-3)$ and, by Hurwitz' formula, the ramification divisor $R$ satisfies $\hol_\sF (R) = \hol_\sF(m-2, d)$, whence the branch locus $\sB$ has

-The condition of tangency is automatic for a curve $F_{\la}$ passing through a singular point of $\sB$, while for the smooth points $ \xi$ of $\sB$ there is exactly one point $(\la',\xi) \in R$ mapping to $x$.
+The condition of tangency is automatic for a curve $F_{\la}$ passing through a singular point of $\sB$, while for the smooth points $ \xi$ of $\sB$ there is exactly one point $(\la',\xi) \in R$ mapping to $x$ (otherwise the multiplicity of $\sB$ at $\xi$ would be at least 2!).
 And there is nothing to prove if $F_{\la'}$ is singular at $\xi$.

 So, we assume that $\xi$ is a smooth point of $F_{\la'}$ and of $\sB$, hence $(\la',\xi)$ is a smooth point of $R$.

 Since $R$ is defined by the equations (in affine coordinates)

 $(\la',\xi)$ is a smooth point of $\sF$.